What is a certified interpreter?

 Is there federal certification for translators?

-No. Federally certified interpreters are not tested for translation ability.
+Federally certified court interpreters are not tested for translation skills.
 To find translators who are certified by the American Translators Association, you may search the membership listing at: www.atanet.org.

 How does an attorney, in a civil case not instituted by the United States, go about finding an interpreter?